nyxical420/PyCord/README.md

 A Chat Only Discord Client made in Python

 ## 🗒️ Note to Windows Users
 Please Install **Windows Terminal** to use PyCord!
-The Textual Library that PyCord uses does not support classic Windows Terminals. so you may need to run PyCord inside **Windows Terminal** for PyCord to run properly.
+The Textual Library that PyCord uses does not support classic Windows Terminals.

 ## PyCord Features
 - Emoji Support (no Custom Emoji)